Infection in Nose After Rhinoplasty: Signs & TreatmentsFacial Plastic Surgery

 Reasons for Infection After Rhinoplasty

-Various factors can cause nose infections after rhinoplasty, such as:
+Various factors can cause nose infections after nose reshaping surgery, such as:

 - Using un-sanitized or low-quality surgical tools by the surgeon;